 While we live in different cultures we are also keen to explore the surrounding areas and often go on holidays to nearby countries.

 Our children definitely have the travel bug as well-they are always planning the next holiday!
-I am an educational consultant and a writer currently working on my doctorate in educational research.
+I am an educational consultant and a writer.

 My children's book Sammy's Next Move explores the lives of children living abroad.